Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

         No more CLI tool to run separately, no more <abbr title="Continuous Integration">CI</abbr> setup steps
     </li>
     <li>
-        Not to be upgraded separately
+        No need to upgrade the tool separately
     </li>
 </ul>